skibish/webconf15-docker-in-da-house/README.md

 - I am Full Stack Web Developer at Transact Pro
 - I believe that simplicity is a key to anything
 - I love good music.
 Listen it and if I have time, to play it.
-- And this is my first time speech in front of developers

 And, let’s start